 Parent’s response: Hey, Matt, how’s your new job going?

 After the party, take some time to decompress with your family.
 Anxiety was almost certainly triggered for all of you, so do some deep breathing exercises or take a gentle walk to reconnect and get grounded.
-If your child didn’t eat much at the party, prepare a light snack and eat it together.
-If your child binged at the party, remind him or her that the feeling of fullness will pass, and sit with him or her supportively as it does.
+If your child didn’t eat much at the party, prepare food and eat it together.
+If your child binged at the party, remind them that the feeling of fullness will pass, and sit with them supportively as it does.

 Take some time as a family to review how the party was for everyone involved.
 Did things go smoothly?
 Do you think the party was a positive event for your child who has an eating disorder?
 Is there anything you could do in the future to make parties better/easier for all of you?